-COMMUTER STUDENT SAFETY & SECURITY
+STUDENT SAFETY & SECURITY

 Retreating from Danger- If you find yourself in a situation that may jeopardize your safety, retreat to a safe location immediately and contact the Pasadena Police Department or Campus Safety.
-Your overall awareness will increase reaction time, however, placing obstacles between you and the attacker will force him to negotiate the obstacle before he can get to you.
+Your overall awareness will increase reaction time, however, placing obstacles between you and the attacker will force the attacker to negotiate the obstacle before the attacker can get to you.